What to see in Romania

 As well as picturesque streets and squares, Cluj has an array of beautiful green spaces.
 The Botanical Garden is one of the most popular places to visit in Cluj and is home to more than 10,000 plants from around the world.
 Since its inauguration in 1925, the Botanical Gardens have been Cluj’s go-to place for a leisurely stroll.
 Here you can explore an interesting variety of themed gardens including a Roman and a Japanese Garden as well as a Rose Garden, home to 250 varieties of fragrant flowers.

-If you travel to Cluj Napoca, be sure to visit the nearby Ethnographic Park and Museum, a short bus ride away from the city center.
+If you travel to Cluj Napoca, be sure to visit the nearby Ethnographic Park and Museum, a short bus ride away from the city centre.
 This heritage museum is an open-air attraction showcasing traditional Romanian architecture and rural life.
 It’s the perfect place to enjoy the natural beauty of the Transylvania region whilst learning a little about Romanian culture.